 There are five specific qualities of a secure password that you should know.
 Take a moment to think about your bank password and see if how it stacks up against this list:

 - Strong Passwords are Unique.
 Do you use this password anywhere else?
-Like it or not, each of your passwords for each of your logins need to be unique.
+Like it or not, you should be using different passwords for each of your logins.
 Why?
 Let’s say that one of your passwords get stolen or swiped somehow.
 If you use the same password for all your logins, the thief could now easily access your email, investment account or other important accounts.

 - Strong Passwords are Lengthy.
 The proof is in the math.
-A longer password is naturally harder to crack, although with brute force, technically anything is possible.
-Your password should be at least 12 characters long but I would suggest 20 or more characters for your most sensitive logins (bank, email, investments, etc.)
+A longer password is mathematically harder to crack, although with a brute force attack, technically anything is possible.
+Such a password should be at least 12 characters long but I would suggest 20 or more characters for your most sensitive logins (bank, email, investments, etc.)

 - Strong Passwords are Full of Character.
 Your password needs to have some variety.
 What does this mean, exactly?
-Simply put, your password should have all of the following: capital letters, lowercase letters, numbers, characters, and even special symbols.
+When you create a password, it should contain lowercase letters, capital letters, numbers, special characters, and even special symbols.

 - Strong Passwords Don’t Make Sense.
 If I can look at your password and make sense of it, something is wrong.
-If it includes a word I can find in the dictionary or a phrase that I can quickly understand, it’s not a strong password.
+If it includes dictionary words or a compound word or phrase I can quickly understand, it’s usually not a strong password.

 - Strong Passwords aren’t Impossible to Remember.
 Writing down your passwords is a bad idea, unless you’re keeping this sheet of paper in a physical safe.
 Definitely don’t carry a password list around with you.
-The remaining options are to remember your passwords (it can be done!) or have a master password (which I’ll explain in a moment).
+The remaining options are to have a memorable password (it can be done!) or have a master password (which I’ll explain in a moment).

 You think your password passes the test?
 Use this password strength checker to find out for sure.